 Dr. O’Grady recently returned from a medical mission trip to Ecuador where he had the opportunity to work with Fundacion LaVida.
 Check out the interview below to hear more about his experience!

 Why did you visit Ecuador?

 A local organization from Fairhope, Alabama organizes several trips a year to Fundacion LaVida.
 It is an orthopedic clinic in Puertoviejo, Ecuador.
 They do a fantastic job of delivering high-quality orthopedic care to hundreds of patients each year.
 They do it with the help of many volunteers from all aspects of Orthopaedics.
 I volunteer my surgical services as part of this effort.

 Tell us about the people and culture that you had the opportunity to interact with.

 The people are absolutely amazing.
 As you might expect, in a developing country they are not nearly as privileged as we are with respect to the daily comforts of life, not to mention the availability of medical care.
 Nonetheless, they are incredibly resilient and impressively optimistic.
 The patients, the local staff, the local physicians that help with the effort are all inspirational to the rest of us and make the hard-working days go by quickly.
-Dr. Fellers and his wife Laura, who founded the clinic, lead by example every step of the way.
+Dr. Fellers and his wife Flor, who founded the clinic, lead by example every step of the way.